bomonike/bomonike.github.io/aws-onboarding.md

    WARNING: By default, permissions for a <strong>"Global Adminstrators" group</strong> is granted to the email used to create the root account.
 The Global Adminstrators group has <strong>unlimited access</strong> to do anything to all AWS resources under the account and thus unlimited ability to rack up charges (legitimate or otherwise).
 By resources I mean: users, groups, roles, IAM Access Policies, API keys, etc. globally for all regions.

-   ## Separation of Duties and Concerns

-1. PROTIP: To follow Separation of Duties (SoD) principles, the account should be owned only by a company's Accounts Payable department under the corporation's Controller and not by operational or IT staff. this should be announced by a corporate office as company policy.

-1. In an enterprise when several people or departments are involved, create a sub-account for use with each level of processing, to provide individual traceability and accountability.

-1. A Global Adminstrators creates a set of <strong>sub-accounts</strong> and do not use the root account again except for emergency purposes.

-   It's common for a separate account to be created for each <strong>department</strong> and <strong>project</strong> as well as each <strong>user</strong>.
-This is to limit the "blast radius" when an account's credentials become compromised, a situation we need to prepare for.

-   CAUTION: Do not use email address used for AWS to also be used in social media.
-   Emails used for managing AWS production accounts <strong>should be used only for managing AWS</strong> and not for regular email use, social media, and shopping.

-1. AWS customers create and use a different AWS account for each environment (development, testing, training, production, migration, etc.).
-IaC (Infrastructure as Code) allows resource configurations and statuses to be compared across multiple accounts for troubleshooting application issues.

-1. PROTIP: Passage of access responsibility should be recorded with time stamps and signatures of the parties involved, with a witness present.

 <a name="EmailSystem"></a>